Tips & How

 • Drive as if your instructor is in the car — Examiners aren't looking for perfect driving.
 They're looking for safe driving.

-• Don't speed up when nervous — A very common error is driving slightly over the speed limit due to test nerves.
-Keep your eyes on speed limit signs.
+• Don't speed up when nervous — Keep your eyes on speed limit signs.

 Ready to Start Preparing?

-Find instructors in Birmingham, Manchester, London, and across the UK — with local test centre pass rate data shown on every city page.
+Find instructors in Birmingham, Manchester, London, and across the UK.

 The Driveli Promise